yiisoft/queue/README.md

 yii queue/listen
 ```

-See the documentation for more details about driver specific console commands and their options.
+See the documentation for more details about adapter specific console commands and their options.

 The component also has the ability to track the status of a job which was pushed into queue.